-Borrowers are responsible for understanding these polices.
+Borrowers are responsible for understanding these policies.
 Disregard for these policies may result in permanent suspension of borrowing privileges.

 Borrower Responsibilities and Lending Policies